walletd/walletd/hd_key/README.md

 # walletd hd_key

-`hd_key` is a hierarchical deterministic (HD) key generator.
+`hd_key` is a Rust implementation of the BIP-32 standard's hierarchical deterministic (HD) key generation.

 More information about this crate can be found in the [crate documentation][docs].

 ## High level features

-- BIP32.
-- BIP44.
-- BIP49.
-- BIP84.
+This library supports key generation using the following BIPs (Bitcoin Improvement Proposal).

+- [BIP32][bip32] - Hierarchical Deterministic Wallets
+- [BIP44][bip44] - Multi-Account Hierarchy for Deterministic Wallets
+- [BIP49][bip49] - Derivation scheme for P2WPKH-nested-in-P2SH based accounts
+- [BIP84][bip84] - Derivation scheme for P2WPKH based accounts

 ## Usage example